It's 2019 and Netflix is still the king of online streaming, using more global bandwidth than cat videos and piracy combined.

 You don't have to do anything but sit back and let the entertainment flood in.

-Netflix, like Amazon, is going to a huge amount of effort to create its own TV shows and has also recently started making the move into movies too, with Beasts of No Nation.
+Netflix, like Amazon, is going to a huge amount of effort to create its own TV shows and movies and has recently found Oscar success with Alfonso Cuarón's Roma.

-It has also struck a major deal with Marvel to create its TV version of the Marvel Universe - making discrete shows like Daredevil and Jessica Jones, as well as the upcoming Iron Fist and Luke Cage.
+It also struck a major deal with Marvel to create its TV version of the Marvel Universe – making discrete shows like Daredevil, Jessica Jones, Iron Fist and Luke Cage.
 However, the introduction of Disney’s own streaming service Disney+ saw the shows cancelled, but fingers crossed they'll return to bulk out the service's Disney+ shows library.

 On the technological side Netflix's dynamically-scaling streams mean you don't need to choose the quality level you want to watch.
 If your bandwidth is low it will deliver just the standard definition versions, but if you've got the hardware and the capacity it will go all the way up to 4K Ultra HD resolutions if available.